 We have a bank credit line with borrowing availability of \$2.0 million.
-As of June 30, 2016 and the date on which we filed this report, we did not have any outstanding borrowings under our credit line.
-Our credit line bears interest based on the prime rate, which was 3.50% as of June 30, 2016.
+As of September 30, 2016, we did not have any outstanding borrowings under our credit line.
+Our credit line bears interest based on the prime rate, which was 3.50% as of September 30, 2016.
 On May 11, 2016, we extended our credit agreement until May 11, 2017.
 Our credit line is secured by substantially all our assets, including property and equipment, accounts receivable and inventory.
 Our credit line contains customary conditions as to borrowing, events of default and covenants, including covenants that restrict our ability to dispose of assets, merge with or acquire other entities, and incur indebtedness or encumbrances.